Junxian-Li-0/sPGGM_project/README.md

 Obtain the network from PPI network from STRING (https://cn.string-db.org/).

 ### Step2 Calculate sPGGM score to identify the pre-disease stage
-Execute the MATLAB Live Script: main.mlx, which has been tested successfully in Matlab R2021b.
+Execute the MATLAB Live Script: main.mlx, which has been tested in Matlab R2021b.
 ### Usage
 ```matlab
 local_sPGGM = get_LocalsPGGM(case_data,ref_data,network_path);